Timothy-L-Baron/rest_api_dmuse_omdb/README.md

 2) become familiar with manipulating/using resulting data
 3) use some resulting data to search again and get more results
 4) prepare basic documentation for the program
+5) make sure thee are error messages or quits so that the user does not get error messages

 Currently this program: